lgatto/TeachingMaterial/Exercises/Exercise-04.md

 The feature meta data has a `bh` column with FDR adjusted p-values using the Benjamini Hochberg method.
-Let's verify the number of significant values using 0.5 as theshold and verfiy how many pass our threshold.
+Let's verify the number of significant values using 0.05 as threshold and count how many pass our threshold.